Creative collection of art for Morley-Ellenbrook Line - METRONET

 Jack Bromell – as a mural artist, Jack will transform the walls around the Whiteman Park Station entrance with three giant Wedge-Tailed Eagles in flight and abstract Swamp and Stout Paperbark leaves and flowers.
 The Wedge-Tailed is an iconic WA bird of prey and a celebrated native species of Whiteman Park.
 In developing his concepts, Jack engaged with Whiteman Park consultant ecologists and aims to meet with local schools and the broader community to help him paint the eagles and background patterns from ground level.

 Marcia McGuire – a Whadjuk, Ballardong & Yamatji Aboriginal woman from Perth, Marcia specialises in paintings and digital artwork.
 Marcia has created designs for the metal arbor screens at Ellenbrook Station that reflect the area as a ‘place of looking’ for the Whadjuk Noongar people.
 The screens will feature the Balga's circular stump, gum tree leaves and peppermint tree - all linked to traditional smoking ceremonies, welcoming, blessing and protecting of visitors and travellers.
-Marcia’s designs will also feature on perforated screens at Malaga Station, representing the area as a traditional place of trading through tools, accessories and weapons that were used for fishing, hunting and daily life.
+Marcia’s designs will also feature on perforated screens at Ballajura Station, representing the area as a traditional place of trading through tools, accessories and weapons that were used for fishing, hunting and daily life.

 Kambarni Bin Salleh – has designed patterned screens located between the platform and Ellenbrook Station.
 The design will represent people moving through the surrounding spaces - walking through changing landscapes, trees, bush, riverside and shallow waters, paying respect to the natural environment, and acknowledging the custodianship of the Whadjuk Noongar People.